wsrpc/wsrpc-js-client/README.md

 ```

 #### WSRPC.addEventListener(event, callback)
-Add callback for event.
-Returns eventId, that can be used later to remove
+Add permanent callback for event (see `onEvent` to register one time event).
-event.
+Returns eventId, that can be used later to remove event.

 Parameter | Type
 ----------|------